ChristopherHButler/yajstf/README.md

 yajstf is a very lightweight testing framework that is incredibly fast to get started with.

-If you are curious about how to write a testing framework, take a peek into the code and if you want to borrow any sourcce code just take a look at the terms and conditions in the [License](#license).
+If you are curious about how to write a testing framework, take a peek into the code and if you want to borrow any source code just take a look at the terms and conditions in the [License](#license).

 ## Getting Started